The Supreme Court will rule on limits on a commonly used abortion medication

 The justices will hear appeals from the Biden administration and the maker of the drug mifepristone asking the high court to reverse an appellate ruling that would cut off access to the drug through the mail and impose other restrictions, even in states where abortion remains legal.
 The restrictions include shortening from the current 10 weeks to seven weeks the time during which mifepristone can be used in pregnancy.

-The nine justices rejected a separate appeal from abortion opponents who challenged the Food and Drug Administration’s initial approval of mifepristone as safe and effective in 2000.
+The nine justices did not take up a separate appeal from abortion opponents who challenged the Food and Drug Administration’s initial approval of mifepristone as safe and effective in 2000.

 The case will be argued in the spring, with a decision likely by late June, in the middle of the 2024 presidential and congressional campaigns.